gmstanle/nf-core-scisoseq/README.md

 ## Introduction

+This pipeline is intended to demultiplex and align PacBio CCS reads from single cells using the [IsoSeq3 pipeline](https://github.com/PacificBiosciences/IsoSeq) and the guidelines developed by Liz Tseng ([here](https://github.com/Magdoll/cDNA_Cupcake/wiki/Iso-Seq-Single-Cell-Analysis:-Recommended-Analysis-Guidelines)).
+This pipeline is modified to align cDNA that has dual barcodes, one on either end of the read, and no UMIs.
+It produces a .csv file in the `collate/` results folder that has the isoform id, ccs, and the identity of the top-matching barcode for either end.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.

 ## Quick Start